shtoystack/docker-guacamole/README.md

 ---|---|---
 Bullseye | guacamole:1.4.0-bullseye | N/A
 Ubuntu | guacamole:1.4.0 <br> guacamole:latest | guacamole:1.4.0-pg14 <br> guacamole:latest-pg14
+Alpine | N/A | guacamole:alpine

 # What's new / Changelog
+**2020-10-21** - Created a new image, `alpine`.
+The idea was to have a smaller image.
+It is about 40% smaller than the `latest` image.

+This image is based on Alpine Edge, and uses PostegreSQL 14 and S6 overlay.

+As far as I tested it, it can be used as a replacement for a previous PostgreSQL 14 image (`guacamole:1.4.0-pg14` or `guacamole:latest-pg14`).

+It has been tested as far as I could, but in case of issue, as usual, please report the [issues](https://github.com/abesnier/docker-guacamole/issues).

 **2022-10-20** - Added a Docker HEALTHCHECK.
 Containers will report their health status every minute.

 **2022-10-10** - Ubuntu-based images updated to Tomcat 9.0.68 (latest, latest-pg14, 1.4.0, 1.4.0-pg14).